Could T-Rex Swim? Dinosaur Swimmers Like Spinosaurus Could Swim

 Even though the T-rex is known to live in swampy areas, mainly in North and Central America, they could not have swum underwater.
 However, some scientists believe that they can swim despite their stocky build and sheer weight.

-So, Can The T-rex Actually Swim Underwater?
+So, Did T-rex Swim Underwater?

 Also, the T-rex would not be able to use their fantastic sense of smell underwater because of obvious reasons.
 Therefore, the T-rex would not be able to locate their prey efficiently enough underwater.

-It is also important to remember that the T-rex was also not fully equipped to kill prey underwater in the first place.
+Beyond the question could t rex swim, it is also important to remember that the T-rex was also not fully equipped to kill prey underwater in the first place.

 Their Teeth Would Not Work The Same Underwater